Skip to Content

 The Contesting Process

-Virginia State law requires that wills may only be contested by individuals who prove they meet the "interested person" criteria.
+Virginia State law requires that wills may only be contested by individuals who prove they meet the 'interested person' criteria.
 An interested person is someone claiming to have some established relationships with the decedent and possess a financial need and not just someone who expects to be handed a share.

 Individuals who meet these criteria can then contest the will by identifying the grounds for the challenge and file a bill establishing a formal contest of the will.
 They will then await a hearing in which an adjudicating body will decide on the claim of the individual(s) in question.